krussll/etsysimplicity/_posts/2020-10-01-best-junior-lawn-bowls.md

 Junior bowls will be available from any lawn bowls stockists.
 It's quite probable that they won't have many (if any) directly in-stock, but they cn be ordered in on your dehalf.

-If you are interested in the Taylor Ace in sizes 0000 and 000, then you can order them directly from Taylor yourself at https://www.taylorbowls.com/item/132/Taylor/Ace---Build-a-Bowl.html
+If you are interested in the Taylor Ace in sizes 0000 and 000, then you can order them directly <a href="https://www.taylorbowls.com/item/132/Taylor/Ace---Build-a-Bowl.html">from Taylor Bowls</a>.

 ### Junior Bowls - Second Hand